danlake2012/megaladon-hosting-2.0/README.md

  - Recommended sizes: SVG is best.
 For raster images, provide a 2x width (e.g. 240–480px) and compress to under ~150KB where possible.
  - Favicon: place a favicon at `assets/images/favicon-32.png` or `assets/images/favicon.ico`.
  - To have me add your shark logo now, upload the image here and I'll place it into the project and wire it up.
- - Hero image: upload a bold hero image at `assets/images/shark-hero-2.jpg` (or `shark-hero-2.webp`).
-The homepage will use `shark-hero-2.webp` if present, otherwise it falls back to `shark-hero-2.jpg`.
+ - Hero image: upload a bold hero image at `assets/images/mega-hero.jpg` (or `mega-hero.webp`).
+The homepage will use `mega-hero.webp` if present, otherwise it falls back to `mega-hero.jpg`.
- - If you want, I can optimize `shark-hero-2.jpg` and export a compressed `shark-hero-2.webp` for improved performance.
+ - If you want, I can optimize `mega-hero.jpg` and export a compressed `mega-hero.webp` for improved performance.
- - Hero image: upload a bold hero image at `assets/images/shark-hero-2.jpg` (or `shark-hero-2.webp`).
-The homepage will use `shark-hero-alpha.webp` / `shark-hero-alpha.png` (transparent foreground if present), otherwise it falls back to `shark-hero-1200.jpg` and `shark-hero-2.jpg`.
+ - Hero image: upload a bold hero image at `assets/images/mega-hero.jpg` (or `mega-hero.webp`).
+The homepage can optionally use `mega-hero-alpha.webp` / `mega-hero-alpha.png` (transparent foreground if present), otherwise it falls back to `mega-hero-1200.jpg` and `mega-hero.jpg`.
- - I generated transparent variants `shark-hero-alpha.png` and `shark-hero-alpha.webp`, a mid-size `shark-hero-1200.jpg`, and a small blurred placeholder `shark-hero-lqip.txt` (base64).
-The transparent mask was a best-effort attempt and produced a blurry result — I reverted the homepage to the crisp ready-to-use `shark-hero-1200.jpg` for best visual quality.
-If you want a pixel-perfect alpha I can manually touch up the mask or create a vector variant.
+ - I previously generated transparent variants `mega-hero-alpha.png` and `mega-hero-alpha.webp`, a mid-size `mega-hero-1200.jpg`, and a small blurred placeholder `mega-hero-lqip.txt` (base64).
+If you'd like me to regenerate or touch up any of these variants for the new hero, I can.

 ## Favicon — Shark Image